The Best Carry-On Luggage in 2025 (Hands-On Reviews)

 • Volume: 36 L

 The Monos Carry-On Pro is one of the best cabin suitcases we’ve tried.
 I’ve taken it with me on pretty much every trip since I’ve had it, either as my sole carrier for short city breaks throughout Europe or as an added carry-on bag on longer vacations.
-It has become a permanent fixture on my travels and the one that I always compare other bags in the same category to.
+It has become a permanent fixture on my travels and the one to which I always compare other bags in the same category.
 And speaking of comparison, apparently, Monos vs Away is a thing.

 In my experience using both brands for years, Vancouver-based luggage manufacturer Monos is far superior in nearly all departments.
 While their hardshell polycarbonate suitcases – in this case, the pocketed carry-ons – share many similar features, the Monos Carry-On Pro rolls smoother, feels sturdier, looks sleeker, and offers smarter storage than its competitor.